Itish2003/Cortex_Mentor/docs/architecture.md

     *   `SynthesisTrigger`: Enqueues a new job for the next pipeline (e.g., the Synthesis Pipeline).
 3.  **Data Flow**: The output of each processor becomes the input for the next, allowing data to be progressively enriched and transformed as it moves through the pipeline.

-## 8. Real-time Audio Insight Delivery
+## 8. Real-time Multi-Modal Insight Delivery

 This diagram details the final stage of the process: delivering the synthesized insight to the user as a real-time audio stream.
 This flow decouples the background processing from the client-facing web server using a Redis Pub/Sub message bus.